Economy, Business and International

 As Executive Member for Adults, Health and Wellbeing she led the city of Manchester's COVID health and community response, manging the crisis and focusing on a more equal recovery, and has championed the City’s work to become a Living Wage City.

 As Leader her focus is on Manchester’s ambitious COVID recovery, the importance of building a more inclusive and sustainable economy, children and young people, equalities, housing and zero carbon.
-She is also Greater Manchester Combined Authority portfolio lead for Digital and Education, Skills, Work and Apprenticeships.
+She is also Greater Manchester Combined Authority portfolio lead for Economy, Business & International.

 Outside of politics she enjoys sports and being outdoors, music, culture and enjoying all that Manchester has to offer.